molily/molily.de/_posts/2019-02-03-testing-angular.md

 The example already works because the form is very simple.
 Setting a field’s `value` is not a full simulation of user input and will not work with Template-driven or Reactive Forms yet.

 Angular forms cannot observe `value` changes directly.
 Instead Angular listens for an `input` event that the browser fires when a field value changes.
-For compatibility with Template-driven and Reactive Forms, we need to dispatch a fake `input` event.
+For **compatibility with Template-driven and Reactive Forms**, we need to dispatch a fake `input` event.

 DOM elements have a `dispatchEvent` method for this purpose.
 In newer browsers, we can create a fake (so-called synthetic) `input` event with `new Event('input')`.